Understanding Desktop Sync icons

 |Green tick||It's synced - A green tick on a file indicates that the file or folder is in sync with the server copy.|

-A sync conflict occurs when Desktop Sync can't resolve differences between a file stored on your desktop and a version of the same file in Alfresco, thereby stopping sync from being completed.
-This usually happens when a file has changed in both the locations since its last sync, making it difficult to determine which changes to save.
+Whilst Desktop Sync ensures that content is kept up to date silently, under normal operation there may be circumstances where Desktop Sync can't resolve differences between a file stored on your desktop and the corresponding file in Alfresco.
+When the sync changes can't be updated automatically you are asked to resolve the conflict manually.
+This happens when a file has changed in both locations since its last sync, making it difficult to determine which changes to save.